airr-community/airr-standards/docs/datarep/germline.rst

 germline inference from a repertoire, the inferred germline sequence should be provided as a ``RearrangedSequence``, if the evidence has been deposited in a repository.

-For V-genes, an IMGT-gapped sequence (i.e.,. a sequence delineated in accordance with the `IMGT numbering scheme <http://www.imgt.org/IMGTindex/numbering.php>`_)  is provided in ``AlleleDescription``.
-Other delineations, such as  `Chothia <http://www.bioinf.org.uk/abs/info.html#chothianum>`_ and `Kabat <http://www.bioinf.org.uk/abs/info.html#kabatnum>`_, can be provided via linked ``SequenceDelineationV`` objects.
+For V-genes, sequence delineations (e.g.,. a sequence delineated in accordance with the `IMGT numbering scheme <http://www.imgt.org/IMGTindex/numbering.php>`_),  `Chothia <http://www.bioinf.org.uk/abs/info.html#chothianum>`_ or
+`Kabat <http://www.bioinf.org.uk/abs/info.html#kabatnum>`_, can be provided via linked ``SequenceDelineationV`` objects.
 A ``GermlineSet`` brings together multiple ``AlleleDescriptions`` from the same locus to form a curated set.
 The schema assumes that germline sets will be published by multiple repositories.
 A germline set may be uniquely referenced by means of the ``germline_set_ref``, which